 Provided Media

 Authors, Please list all images, movie files, or 3-D rendered animations that can be included in the video per editor’s request.
 The step in the script/video where these images will be inserted should be specified.
 For example:

-6.2 – 0123_PIname_Figure1.tif - dual color imaging of tumor angiogenesis at 40X

-6.2 – 0123_PIname_Figure2.tif - dual color imaging of tumor angiogenesis at 100X
+5.5.3 - 58174_Douvidzon_Figure2b Side view picture of fluidic contact.

+5.5.4 – AdjustingCouplers.mpg Adjusting optical couplers.
+The water fiber is doped with a fluorescent dye indicating the coupling efficiency.
+5X Top view microscope.

+6.1.2 - DSC_0050.mov Creation and breaking of the water fiber.
+Top View.

+6.2.3 - 58174_Douvidzon_scope.emf recording of oscilloscope

+7.1.1 - 58174_Douvidzon_Figure3a

+7.1.2 - 58174_Douvidzon_Figure3b

+7.2.1 - 58174_Douvidzon_Figure3d

+7.2.2 - 58174_Douvidzon_Figure3c

 Formats: For static images we prefer .tiff, .eps, Illustrator, Powerpoint or Photoshop files at dimensions of at least 720X480 pixels and 300 dpi.
 The higher resolution, the better.
 Likewise any exported movie files should have at minimum these dimensions and be rendered to .mov, .mp4, or .avi files.

 Insert your media filenames here.